AnimeshJha2419/inflationpredictionproject/progress.md

 ### Describe your initial analysis strategy
-We began with preprocessing our data by tuning parameters and removing the data inconsistencies within the dataset, to select the best accuracy, Residual Sum of Squares, R-Squared, Residual Standard Error, and bias-varience trade-off.
-Initally we want to apply few algorithms and select the best subset of features that would provide best accuracy
+We began with preprocessing our data by tuning parameters and removing the data inconsistencies within the dataset.
+To select the best accuracy, Residual Sum of Squares, R-Squared, Residual Standard Error, and bias-varience trade-off in each algorithm we need to select the factors most affecting the prediction value.
+Initally we plan to apply few algorithms and select the best subset of features that would provide best prediction.
+After the best subset has been selected we would compare the values of all the algorithms and select the algorithm which best predicts future inflation.

 ### What you have tried so far?